 Well… I’m going to play devil’s advocate here and give you a few reasons why you shouldn’t.

 Without going into specifics, it’s obvious that if you bought and held an ETF that tracked the correct index, you would be rich AF today.

-Even if we take into account the dip in the market in the latter half of 2018, it’s evident that an ETF that tracks a global or regional index outperforms the STI by as much as 20 times.
+Even if we take into account the market crash in 2020, it’s evident that an ETF that tracks a global index outperforms the STI by a huge margin.

-How to mitigate this?
-Maybe consider diversifying into a global or regional index…
+The most obvious answer would be to consider diversifying into a global or perhaps even a regional index.